jknetl/docker-compose/netboot-pxe/README.md

 1. copy `dnsmasq/dnsmasq.conf.example` to `dnsmasq/dnsmasq.conf`.
 2. edit `dnsmasq/dnsmasq.conf` top section (marked with "IMPORTANT" comment) to use proper ip address which your network uses normally
 3. disable DHCP on your SOHO router
+4. Make sure nothing is using port 53 and 69

 ### Change path of config files and assets for netboot